whiletruedoio/.github/profile/README.md

 will help to grow the project.

 We have some documents and repositories, that will get you started, if you want to join us.
-Please check out the below lists.
+Please check out the below options.

 - [Organizational topics](https://github.com/whiletruedoio/organization)
 - [Tools and services](https://github.com/whiletruedoio/tooling)